masayuki14/reserve-docs/docs/shell_tricks_by_ruby.md

 ## ruby の起動オプション

 ```
--F pattern     Specifies input field separator ($;).

--a             Turns on auto-split mode when used with -n or -p.
-In auto-split mode, Ruby executes
-                     $F = $_.split
-               at beginning of each loop.

 -e command     Specifies script from command-line while telling Ruby not to search the rest of the arguments for a script file name.

 -n             Causes Ruby to assume the following loop around your script, which makes it iterate over file name arguments somewhat like sed -n or awk.